-To illustrate the main stages of the algorithm, Figure 1 outlines the process for YGL207W and YDR224C, two genes from the yeast gene expression data obtained from the alpha factor arrest experiment [8].
+To illustrate the main stages of the algorithm, Figure 1 outlines the process for YGL207W and YDR224C, two genes from the yeast gene expression data obtained from the alpha factor arrest experiment (Spellman et al., 1998).
 These genes are known to have an activation relationship in transcription regulation.

-3.1 Conversion of Data into Events
+3.1 Conversion of data into events